RackunSec/Penetration-Testing-Grimoire/README.md

 ### Payload Development:
 * [*Payloads/msfvenom-post-exploitation*](https://github.com/weaknetlabs/OSCP-tools/blob/master/Payloads/msfvenom-post-exploitation.md) - This cheat sheet contains all msfvenom-related techniques that I used during the penetration tests.
+* [*Payloads/pre-compilation.md*](https://github.com/weaknetlabs/OSCP-tools/blob/master/Payloads/pre-compilation.md) - This module describes how to compile exploits for target systems which have no C libraries or even C compilers installed.

 ### Vulnerabilities:
 These cheat sheets are focused on identifiying and exploiting vulnerabilities in the target systems during a penetrtation test.